The Lost One: A Life of Peter Lorre

 After learning that Lorre was an avid wrestling fan, a

-Fox publicist got out a press release stating that when "Man Mountain"
+Fox publicist got out a press release stating that when “Man

-Dean wrestles, the actor is on hand in Dean?s corner and acts as his
+Mountain” Dean wrestles, the actor is on hand in Dean’s

-?unofficial second.?
-Here, Dean, with his wife, visits the set of
+with his wife, visits the set of Nancy Steele is Missing!
+(1937)

-he sees action against Victor McLaglen.
-Said Lorre to Dean: ?I go to
+McLaglen.
+Said Lorre to Dean: “I go to the wrestling matches to

-the wrestling matches to learn about acting.
-I hope you didn?t come to
+learn about acting.
+I hope you didn’t come to the studio for the

 |